Monday, November 23, 2020

 “NAYLEEN!!”
 He shouted.

 She turned around and hesitated.
-That slow lumbering walk it had been doing had instead turned into a full on charge towards them.
+That slow lumbering walk it had been doing had started doing had turned into a full on charge towards them.
 It was still slow by all standards, but the sudden aggression had not been something she had expected considering she only took her eyes off of it not even ten seconds ago.

 Her aim was true, although it didn’t take much skill to hit a thing of that size.
 The arrow sunk in—and went out the other side of the beast.
 She aimed right for the stem that looked like the neck, a spot she usually aimed at to incapacitate creatures or to stop them dead, if she was not aiming for the head specifically.